lightspeedwp/lsx-envira-gallery-themes/README.md

 - 2
 - 3

+#### Suggested Configuration

-NB Isotope needs to be disabled
+- Isotope - needs to be disabled
+- Crop Images? - needs to be enabled
+- Margin Below Each Image - set to 0px